PhD, Docent in Cognitive Science

-I lead a lab (TRUlab) that has a 40-plus years’ track record on experimental work in challenging naturalistic settings.
+The TRU laboratory that I lead since 2017 has a 40-plus years’ track record on experimental work in challenging naturalistic settings.
 My own PhD in Cognitive Science was on drivers’ eye movements during curve using on-road eye tracking.
 We use and develop real-world and VR/lab experiment eye tracking methods and are especially strong on computational methods and cognitive modeling.
 We have a strict Open Source Code, Open Data & Open Access policy, and publish in high-quality international peer reviewed journals.

 I am the discipline coordinator for Cognitive Science at the Department of Digital Humanities.